deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ```console
 az acs kubernetes get-credentials --resource-group=$RG_NAME --name=$SERVICE_NAME
 ```
+ > Note: If the cluster was provisioned using any other SSH key than `/root/.ssh/id_rsa` then the `--ssh-key-file` parameter must be used pointing to the SSH key utilized to provision the cluster.

 Verify connectivity to the new ACS Kubernetes cluster by running `kubectl cluster-info`

 ```